-At the end of 2015, the Project had a total of 98 open investigations.
+At the beginning of 2016, the Project had a total of 98 open investigations.
 The project had worked on a total of 137 investigations and have closed or had ready for closing 39 investigations.
-During the year TMSLIP students interviewed lay witnesses, experts, prosecutors and defense attorneys, they also visited scenes, courts, and collected documents.
-Of special note is the work TMSLIP students have done on recantation cases using mental health experts to evaluate the recantations.
-These mental health experts were located by the students and have either volunteered their time and services or provided them at cost.
+During the year TMSLIP students interviewed lay witnesses, experts,

 In a particularly interesting case, referred to our office by the Harris County Public Defender's office, with the request that ECI take it into federal habeas, a defendant pled guilty to possessing a controlled substance.
 After his plea the substance was tested and found to be Tylenol III, for which the defendant had a prescription.
 The trial court, prosecutor and defense attorney all agreed that this was an actual innocence case.
-The CCA disagreed and said that since the Tylenol III was obtained under a prescription it was only a technical innocence claim, and thus denied the defendant the additional relief to which he would have been granted if this was an actual innocence claim.
+The CCA disagreed and said that since the Tylenol III was obtained under a prescription it was only a technical innocence claim. and thus denied the defendant the additional relief to which he would have been granted if this was an actual innocence claim.
 Because of Anti-Terrorism and Effective Death Penalty Act (AEDPA) tolling restrictions this case needs to be taken into litigation as soon as possible.